nelson888/myprogramminglanguage/README.md

 ## Other features

 ### String as char[]
-string can be considered as array, and are therefore not immutable
+string can be considered as char array, and are therefore mutable

 ```javascript
 string s = "hello";